ibm-cloud-docs/track-spend-with-cloudability/overview.md

 The {{site.data.keyword.IBM_notm}} Cloudability Enablement DA performs the necessary steps to start tracking your {{site.data.keyword.cloud_notm}} expenditure within Cloudability.
 These are some of the key benefits:

-1. **Faster and more consistent deployment**: DA's run as a pre-configured template using terraform.
-This ensures that the necessary steps are performed to synchronize configuration between the different components, which reduces configuration errors.
+1. **Faster and more consistent deployment**: DA's run as a pre-configured template that uses [terraform](https://developer.hashicorp.com/terraform/intro){: external}.
+This terraform template ensures that the necessary steps are performed in the correct sequence to configure the different components, which reduces configuration errors.

 2. **Reduced complexity**: By abstracting away many infrastructure details, this DA reduces the number of inputs.
 This means that less of your time is spent gathering information and synchronizing information between the two services.
 Instead, your {{site.data.keyword.cloud_notm}} connection to {{site.data.keyword.IBM_notm}} Cloudability can be managed in a central place.

 3. **Security and Compliance**: Follows {{site.data.keyword.cloud_notm}}'s recommended best practices, which are maintained through regular version updates to help ensure that your workloads are secure and compliant.

-4. **Customization**: The DA inputs default to the recommended best practices, however, using the various [configuration options](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-configure) the deployment can be adjusted to meet your business needs.
+4. **Customization**: The DA inputs default to the recommended best practices.
+However, by using the various [configuration options](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-configure), the deployment can be adjusted to meet your business needs.

 ## What actions does this deployable architecture (DA) perform?
 {: #what-actions}